-From other posts, you’ll be aware of the thyroid lesion (now 17x19mm) which I’ve been tracking since 2013.
-The surveillance has included routine thyroid blood tests, mainly TSH, T3 and 4.
-Due to trends in TSH and T4, it’s been suggested I’m borderline hypothyroidism.
-I’m out of range in TSH (elevated) but the T4 is currently at the lower end of the normal range.
-On 20 March 2018, following an Endocrine appointment, I was put on a trial dose of 50mcg of Levothyroxine to counter the downwards trend in results indicating hypothyroidism.
-Levothyroxine is essentially a thyroid hormone (thyroxine) replacement.
+From other posts, you’ll be aware of the thyroid lesion (approx. 17 x 19mm) which I’ve been tracking since 2013.
+The surveillance included routine thyroid blood tests, mainly TSH, T3 and 4.
+I was out of range in TSH (elevated) but the T4 was at the lower end of the normal range.
+On 20 March 2018, following an Endocrine appointment, I was put on a trial dose of 50mcg of Levothyroxine to counter the downwards trend in results indicating hypothyroidism, possibly due to the lesion.
+Levothyroxine is a thyroid hormone (thyroxine) replacement.
 One month after taking these drugs, my thyroid blood levels are now normal for the first time in 4 years (since there are records of test results – it might be longer).

 The NET Connection?

-However, there are connections with NETs.
-Firstly there is one type of cancer known as Medullary Thyroid Cancer (MTC) and it also has a familial version known as Familial MTC or FMTC.
+There are known connections between NETs and the thyroid.
+Firstly, there is one type of cancer known as Medullary Thyroid Cancer (MTC) and it also has a familial version known as Familial MTC or FMTC (the latter is normally related to MEN2A and MEN2B).

 Thyroid Function – the Lanreotide/Octreotide connection